Zotigh/elapsed-days/README.md

 * The `day` value will be in the range from 1 to the last day of `month` in `year`.

 * Together, the 3 arguments above will specify a date falling in the range beginning 2<sup>31</sup> days before January 1, 1970, and ending (2<sup>31</sup> - 1) days after that date.
-Your implementation is not required to behave in any predictable fashion for dates outside that range, nor to detect and handle such conditions in any way.
+Your implementation is not required to behave in any predictable fashion for dates outside that range.

 ### Restrictions